Bash Shell Find out Linux / FreeBSD / UNIX system load average

-Yes, I know we can use uptime command to find out system load average.
-If you try to use uptime command in script, you know how difficult it is to get correct load average.
+Yes, I know we can use the uptime command to find out the system load average.
+The uptime command displays the current time, the length of time the system has been up, the number of users, and the load average of the system over the last 1, 5, and 15 minutes.
+However, if you try to use the uptime command in script, you know how difficult it is to get correct load average.
 As the time since the last, reboot moves from minutes, to hours, and an even day after system rebooted.
-Just time uptime
+Just type the uptime command:

 $ uptime